-The virtual queuing system which started June 24, allows guests to avoid standing in lines that would be hours long just to get in to the land, and instead get into the virtual queue and be notified when their time slot to enter is ready.
+The virtual queuing system allows guests to avoid standing in lines that would be hours long just to get in to the land, and instead get into the virtual queue and be notified when their time slot to enter is ready.

 Guests can make a reservation for their “boarding pass” with the Disneyland app on their mobile phone once they enter Disneyland Park.
 They also can make paper reservations in one of the kiosks throughout the park.
 Reservations can only be made from inside the park and not outside.